GriffindorJava/Ableron/README.md

    3. Let GitHub generate the release notes automatically
    4. Publish release
 7. Set artifact version in `main` branch to next `-SNAPSHOT` version via new commit
+8. Apply changes to `2.x` branch as well, if sensible

 ## Contributing
 Contributions are greatly appreciated.
 To contribute you can either simply open an issue or fork the repository and create a pull request: